Shrikant757/Assignment_RN_FinTrack/README.md

 5. Used react-native-paper UI for app UI components(TextInput, Buttons, Text)

 Note.
-- Because of some time shortage I coudln't add more features.
+- Because of some time shortage I coudn't add more features.